White Pass Scenic Byway Vision

 The White Pass Scenic Byway is a non-profit 501c3 organization developed to apply for grants and implement the projects outlined in the Corridor Management Plan.
 The group meets quarterly rotating meetings along the communities of the byway.
 It is not a membership organization.
 The board represents interests along the byway, however participation is open to anyone interested in advancing the mission of the organization.

-The Board of Directors consists of nine people.
+The Board of Directors consists of seven people.
 These individuals represent certain agencies or groups.

 Mike Webb, Cowlitz Valley Historical Society